syedaummekulsum07/Competitive-monitoring/README.md

 ✅ Features

-Add competitors with their RSS feed URL
+-Add competitors with their RSS feed URL

-Fetch updates automatically from RSS feeds
+-Fetch updates automatically from RSS feeds

-Auto-tag updates as Pricing, Product Release, Campaign, or General

-Store updates in MongoDB
+-Auto-tag updates as Pricing, Product Release, Campaign, or General -Store updates in MongoDB

-View updates on a clean, simple dashboard
+-View updates on a clean, simple dashboard

 ```bash
 ⚙️ Setup Instructions